 Dee Ann Burgess Weikle graduated from Rice University with a Bachelor’s of Science in Electrical Engineering in 1985.
 She subsequently worked as an engineer at Tracor Aerospace and then Motorola Semiconductor in Austin, Texas.
 After leaving Motorola for a year in Sweden, she moved to Charlottesville, Virginia in 1993 where she completed her PhD in computer science at the University of Virginia, specializing in computer architecture with an emphasis on memory system analysis and design.
 During this time her three children were born.
 From 2001-2002, she spent another year in Sweden with her family.
 On returning to the Charlottesville area, she continued to work for the University of Virginia as an adjunct professor, research scientist and consultant to the Curry School of Education.

-Dee is an active member of Westminster Presbyterian Church in Charlottesville Virginia where she is serving as a ruling elder and chair of the Adult Education committee.
+Dee is an active member of Westminster Presbyterian Church in Charlottesville Virginia where she has served as a ruling elder and chair of the Adult Education committee among other responsibilities.
 She is happy to be a part of the EMU community where she is fulfilling her life-long dream of teaching.
-In the fall of 2013 she will be teaching Introduction to Computer Science, Computer Architecture and Operating Systems, and Analysis of Algorithms along with working on an EMU scholarship grant.
+In the fall of 2015 she is teaching Computer Architecture and Operating Systems, and Analysis of Algorithms along with working on an EMU scholarship grant.
 This grant focuses on using mathematical techniques such as principal component analysis and clustering for characterizing computer workloads and chemistry experiments.
 In the past, she has conducted research on applying computer games to learning, effects and issues surrounding the use of social media, and the use of expectation and value in teaching science classes.
 Details are available on the STEM pages.
 Her hobbies include hiking with her husband, Bikram Yoga, crocheting, reading and cooking with her children.